 I think that most of us are good with the first part, we’re pretty good asking God for stuff but we’re not so good at seeking and so we find ourselves perpetually stuck in the same cycles over and over.

 You say, “Lord, take this from me.
 I hate this about me.
 Please do something here . . . (look at watch), um, it’s still here, Lord.
 Please take this from me.”

 And before we know it, we’re shaking our fist at God.
 “Why aren’t you listening to me?”

-You see, you can’t just say I prayed about it and then sit around and do nothing, expecting God to sprinkle some kind of fairy dust on the situation.
-I’m not saying that he can’t miraculously do things but you’ve got to get up and do something about your prayers.
-You’ve got to seek and you’ve got to pursue answers to your request.
+You see, you can’t just pray about it and then sit around and do nothing, expecting God to sprinkle fairy dust on the situation.
+You’ve got to get up and do something about your prayers.
+You’ve got to seek answers to your request.

-- If you’re struggling in a relationship with someone, pray that God will heal that relationship and then go out and get some counseling.
+- If you’re struggling in a relationship, pray that God will heal that relationship and then go out and get some counseling.

-- If you’re struggling with some kind of addiction, pray that God will heal you of your addiction and then go to recovery.
+- If you’re struggling with addiction, pray that God will heal you and then go to recovery.

-- If you’re struggling financially, pray that God will heal your finances and then take a Dave Ramsey course and discover way’s you can cut your spending and save money and then put those into practice.
+- If you’re struggling financially, pray that God will heal your finances and then discover way’s you can cut your spending and save money.

 - If you look at the world and you see hunger and disease and injustice . . . and it really bothers you, pray that God will bring healing to the world and then get involved in an organization that allows you to become the hands and feet of Christ.